superwofy/CICPortal/README.md

 ## Notes/gotchas

+* If provisioning works successfully via tethering but BMW Online/Live does not (gets stuck on 'Starting'), run Tool32 job STEUERN_RESET_TO_BASIC_STATE with argument 0x00000000, and re-pair the phone.
 * The proxy defined in the provisioning XML must be an IPv4 instead of a domain name.
 Domain names cannot be resolved at this stage.
 * The server address can be defined as both a domain name or IPv4.
 Setting to an IP should save on a DNS query.
 * Setting addresses such as BON and provisioning to 127.0.0.1 speeds up access since Squid won't have to make a DNS query.